 What Paint Finish Or Level Of Sheen Is Best?

 This depends on the room and what it’s intended use is and what kind of look you prefer.
 We can discuss and talk about the different options when we do the estimate.
 Some people like the look of a matte or flat finish for their interior walls, while an eggshell sheen is the standard.
 Rarely would someone want more sheen than eggshell on their walls.
 For example, the days of needing to go with a higher sheen than eggshell for bathrooms or ktichens is long gone.
 Paint technolgy has greatly improved.
 Even matte paints have been developed for bathroom use.

 In general the more sheen a paint has the easier it is to clean.
 However, there are high quality paints available now that have a matte or flat finish with improved durability that can stand up to washing and be put into rooms with high humidity.
 A flat finish on the interior walls is becoming increasingly popular.
 It provides a luxurious, rich look and because there is little light reflection it offers the truest look of a colour.
-The flatter a paint finish the more it is possible to hide flaws and unevenness in older walls, but the finish will tend to mar or mark up easier than a finish with a bit of sheen.
+The flatter a paint finish the more it is possible to hide flaws and unevenness in older walls, but the finish can tend to mar or mark up easier than a finish with a bit of sheen.
 See our article on Paint Sheens for more information.

 How Often Should The Exterior Or Interior Of My Home Be Painted?